redis/redis-doc/commands/lmove.md

-Atomically returns and removes the first/last element (head/tail depending on the _wherefrom_ argument) of the list stored at _source_, and pushes the element at the first/last element (head/tail depending on the _whereto_ argument) of the list stored at _destination_.
+Atomically returns and removes the first/last element (head/tail depending on the _wherefrom_ argument) of the [Redis list](/docs/data-types/lists) stored at the _source_, and pushes the element as the first/last element (head/tail depending on the _whereto_ argument) of the list stored at the _destination_.

 For example, consider a key called "src" that's the following list: "a", "b" and "c".
 The "dst" key is a list that consists of "x", "y", and "z".